-This delicious and refreshing drink will quench your thirst on a hot summer day.
+This delicious and refreshing hibiscus mint tea will quench your thirst on a hot summer day.
 Spearmint is a cooling aromatic plant, while hibiscus gives us a slightly sour or tangy taste.
 Along with the mint and hibiscus, I like to throw in a handful of fresh herbs from the garden: a sprig of lavender, a nasturtium leaf, some oregano, thyme, tarragon, chives, some violet leaves, and/or a few sprigs of lemongrass.
 If you don’t have these fresh herbs available, then stick with the hibiscus and spearmint.
 If you don’t grow spearmint, you can often find spearmint (or peppermint) fresh at the grocery store or as dried herbs in a health food or cooperative stores.
 Here’s how to make hibiscus tea:

 What you’ll need…

 - 20 grams of fresh spearmint (about a large handful)